whitews/FlowUtils/README.md

 ## Installation

-FlowUtils implements several transformation functions as C extensions for increased performance on large arrays of FCS event data. **NumPy is required to compile these C extensions prior to installing FlowUtils.**

 ### From PyPI

-FlowUtils is available via the `pip` command.
-However, NumPy must be installed prior in order to compile the C extensions.

 ```
-pip install numpy
 pip install flowutils
 ```

 ### From GitHub source code

 ```
-pip install numpy

 git clone https://github.com/whitews/flowutils
 cd flowutils